ufal/neuralmonkey/docs/source/machine_translation.rst

 Part I. - The Data
 --------------------

-We are going to use the data for WMT 16 shared IT Machine Translation task.
+We are going to use the data for the WMT 16 IT-domain translation shared task.
 You can get them at the `WMT IT Translation Shared Task webpage
 <http://www.statmt.org/wmt16/it-translation-task.html>`_ and there download
 Batch1 and Batch2 answers and Batch3 as a testing set.
 Or directly `here
 <http://ufallab.ms.mff.cuni.cz/~popel/batch1and2.zip>`_ and